01-edu/public/subjects/java/piscine/StarStatic/README.md

 Let's add some computation.

 Our objective is to compute the distance between celestial objects.
-As you may have guessed, the x, y and z values are the coordinates of the object.
+As you may have guessed, the values x, y and z are the coordinates of the object.
 Their unit is AU (Astronomical Unit) which is 150 000 000 km.

-We will add two `static` and `public` method :
+We will add two `static` and `public` methods :

 - `getDistanceBetween` which takes two CelestialObject as parameters and returns a double corresponding to the distance between the two objects.
 - `getDistanceBetweenInKm` which takes two CelestialObject as parameters and returns a double corresponding to the distance in km between the two objects.